 Q: You were a teammate of Isabelle and Paul Duchesnay.
 What can you tell us about them?

-A: They were nice teammates but except for 2 or 3 competitions a year and national tours in France, they were very secluded as they were practicing in Germany and were raised in Canada.
+A: They were nice teammates but except for two or three competitions a year and national tours in France, they were very secluded as they were practicing in Germany and were raised in Canada.

 A: Debi Thomas being the first black skater to win an Olympic medal.